apulbere/apulbere.github.io/_posts/2020-08-31-java-sealed-class.md

 }
 ```

-Also, be aware that you cannot mock a sealed type using Mockito framework (so far).
+Also, be aware that you cannot mock a sealed type using the Mockito framework (so far).

 ### Example

-Let's suppose we want to iterate over a list using the well known head-tail method.
-Of course it can be implemented in various ways, but for the sake of example we'll do it with the help of a sealed interface:
+Let's suppose we want to iterate over a list using the well-known head-tail method.
+Of course, it can be implemented in various ways, but for the sake of example we'll do it with the help of a sealed interface:

 ```java
 import java.util.List;